Helena Chum — Research Fellow

 Dr. Helena Chum is a Research Fellow in the National Bioenergy Center at the U.S. Department of Energy's National Renewable Energy Laboratory (NREL) and a member of the NREL Research Fellows Council that reports to the Science and Technology Deputy Director.

-Her expertise is in renewable fuels, transportation systems, and international renewable energy activities including biomass, biofuels, and biorefineries.
+Her expertise is in renewable fuels, transportation systems, and international renewable energy activities including agriculture, forestry, bioenergy, bioproducts, biofuels, and biorefineries and sustainability.

-Dr. Chum is a Fellow of the American Association for the Advancement of Science, of the International Academy of Wood Science, of the Cellulose and Renewable Materials Division of the American Chemical Society, and of the American Chemical Society.
+Dr. Chum is a Fellow of the American Association for the Advancement of Science, of the American Chemical Society and of its Cellulose and Renewable Materials Division, and of the International Academy of Wood Science.
 She served as a member of the Hydrogen Technical Advisory Panel from 1998 to 2003.
 She received the Individual Trail Blazer Award in Green Engineering, presented by HENAAC Inc. and Green Technology Magazine, in 2006.
 She has served on several Advisory Boards of universities and organizations and represented NREL in the Council for Chemical Research.
 She served in the Office of Industrial Technologies' Industry of the Future Program, representing NREL on the Laboratory Coordinating Council and chairing this Council in 1997.
 She was an Associate Editor of the Clean Processes and Products journal (Springer) and Editor of CHEMTECH (ACS).
+She was selected as a Biofuels Digest 2015 "Top 125 People in the Advanced Bioeconomy."

 Trained in physical and industrial chemistry, Dr. Chum has worked in bioenergy and renewable energy since 1979 at the Solar Energy Research Institute (SERI), now the National Renewable Energy Laboratory (NREL), leading research and development branches, divisions, and centers in industrial technologies and bioenergy since 1992.
 Prior to joining SERI/NREL, she was Assistant Professor of Physical Chemistry at the University of Sao Paulo, Brazil, for 8 years, and was a Visiting Scientist at the Heyrovsky Institute of Polarography, Prague, Czechoslovakia, and at the Chemistry Department of Colorado State University.